Odvin/js-patterns/README.md

 ### Factory Pattern
 Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Methods lets a class defer instantiation to subclasses.

+## Structural

+### Adapter Pattern
+Convert the interface of a class into another clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.